ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES TRAINING GUIDE FOR EMPLOYEES OF SUZY SHIER AND LE CHATEAU, DIVISIONS OF SUZY’S INC.

-The Company will take the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process.
+The Company has taken the following steps to notify the public and staff that, upon request, we will accommodate people with disabilities during the recruitment process.

-The Company will take the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees that have been absent due to a disability.
+The Company has taken the following steps to develop and implement a process for developing individual accommodation plans and return-to-work policies for employees who have been absent due to a disability.

--Provide individual accommodation in a format that takes into consideration the employee’s accessible needs.
+- Provide individual accommodation in a format that takes into consideration the employee’s accessible

-We will take the following steps to ensure the accessibility needs of employees with disabilities are taken into account when using the performance management process, career development and redeploying employees with disabilities.
+We have taken the following steps to ensure the accessibility needs of employees with disabilities are taken into account when using the performance management process, career development and redeploying employees with disabilities.